bangbangcon/bangbangcon.github.io/livestream.md

 For updates on !!Con, follow [@bangbangcon](https://twitter.com/bangbangcon) on Twitter, or sign up for our mailing list below.
-We send 4-5 email per year about our venue, submission deadlines, registration, etc.
+We send 4-5 emails per year about our venue, submission deadlines, registration, etc.

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">